SpeagleYao/Academic-Homepage/content/home/research.md

       * Achieve SOTA performance even compared to Adversarial Training

-      * Submit the paper to CVPR2021 as the third author
+      * First submit the paper to CVPR2021 as the third author

+      * Currently submit the paper to ICCV2021 as the fourth author

       * Personal Contribution: Run most of the experiments and propose the final version of the loss function